-Flights to Angola
+Flights to Luanda

 Although it has been witness to civil unrest, in recent years Luanda has basked in the glory of foreign investment and has benefited from the country’s natural resources—namely, its oil reserves and mineral wealth.
 The increase in the number of flights to Luanda is testament to that fact.